yzhang31-page/yzhang31-page.github.io/about.md

 <a href="https://www.xjtlu.edu.cn/en/departments/academic-departments/computer-science-and-software-engineering/staff/yue-li"><img src="https://www.xjtlu.edu.cn/en/assets/image-cache/upload/8PWcWXwozR9kbffOuAYO.5217ba1e.jpg" height="auto" width="200" style="border-radius:50%; float: right"></a>

-I am a Lecturer at the Department of Computing, School of Advanced Technology, Xi'an Jiaotong-Liverpool Unviersity.
+I am an Assistant Professor at the Department of Computing, School of Advanced Technology, Xi'an Jiaotong-Liverpool Unviersity.

 My research interest is in the field of **Human Computer Interaction (HCI)**, with particular emphasis on **Virtual Reality (VR)** and **Augmented Reality (AR)** technologies.
 I have been actively involved in research related to the design, evaluation and application of VR and AR in the social context, particularly the technology-enhanced learning activities in **cultural heritage** and **education**.